Abukodonosor/SocketMaster/README.md

 Client class is placed ad public/javascripts/SocketMasterClient.js, and examples of usage of this class can be find under views/index.ejs

-idea*
+idea:
--implement redis support for chatRooms
+- implement redis support for chatRooms
--(redis cluster, with node cluster) allow communication between users from different instances
+- (redis cluster, with node cluster) allow communication between users from different instances
 - support:direct messages, group chanels, datachanel for exchanging the data [string, json, buffer]

+If you want to test this app, clone it then:

+1. npm install
+2. npm start